Advertisement

 Facing a smug obsession

 The first half was excruciating as it reminded me of my dislike of Joyce’s smug obsession with words over characters.
-A theatrical fast-forward effect smartly reflected how readers typically treat Joyce, where we read just a couple pages before flipping to the next section.
-However, because Joyce focuses on sentences over sentience, the show became more like a catalogue of events.
+A theatrical fast-forward effect smartly reflected how readers typically treat Joyce, where we read just a couple of pages before flipping to the next section.
+However, because Joyce focuses on sentences over sentience, the show became more like a catalog of events.

-Without viewing Joyce’s erratic sentence construction, having actors just announce chapters or quickly enact truncated scenes felt more like Joyce abridged, rather than the fresh re-envisioning of Ulysses I hoped for.
-It reminded me of the video installment of Ulysess I saw at the Museum of Literature Ireland with concurrent videos playing of actors tonelessly reading Joyce, but without emotions or joy or the novel’s frenetic energy to bring it to life.
+Without viewing Joyce’s erratic sentence construction, having actors just announce chapters or quickly enact truncated scenes felt more like Joyce abridged rather than the fresh re-envisioning of Ulysses I hoped for.
+It reminded me of the video installment of Ulysess I saw at the Museum of Literature Ireland, with concurrent videos playing of actors tonelessly reading Joyce, but without emotions or joy or the novel’s frenetic energy to bring it to life.

 Theatrical changes

-However, as the second act progressed, with wild staging including desks and light filling the space, Bloom and the character Stephen journeyed the areas together and brought the text to life.
+However, as the second act progressed, with wild staging, including desks and light filling the space, Bloom and the character Stephen journeyed the areas together and brought the text to life.

 My favorite moments weren’t the text but the theatrical flourishes.
-I loved when the novel’s words literally overwhelmed the stage.
-I laughed at Bloom’s personified cat (Christopher-Rashee Stevenson) and at actor Kate Benson air-flicking invisible snot.
+I loved it when the novel’s words literally overwhelmed the stage.
+I laughed at Bloom’s personified cat (Christopher-Rashee Stevenson) and actor Kate Benson air-flicking invisible snot.
 I enjoyed the show’s opening staged as students in a class, and its closing in a pseudo dissertation defense.
 Each actor had their moment, including Stephanie Weeks as the opening narrator, Scott Shepherd as Boylan\Buck, Maggie Hoffman as Molly Bloom, and Dee Beasnael's voice.

 Most importantly, like my fellow BSR reviewer, I respected the decision not to truncate Molly’s voice.
-Considering female voices appear only twice in the novel, the decision to truncate all of Joyce’s writing EXCEPT Molly’s closing monologue was extremely smart and added a modern spin to an old piece.
+Considering female voices appear only twice in the novel, the decision to truncate all of Joyce’s writing except Molly’s closing monologue was extremely smart and added a modern spin to an old piece.

 Is this for you?

 If you are a hater of all things Joyce, no, this play is not for you.
 It will just activate old academic traumas.
-However, if you love Ulysses and quirky weird plays (with the realization the first hour might be confusing), then give it a try if you get the chance (the show’s Fringe run ended on September 7).
+However, if you love Ulysses and quirky, weird plays (with the realization the first hour might be confusing), then give it a try if you get the chance (the show’s Fringe run ended on Saturday, September 7).
 To me, Ulysses always felt like the ultimate white male novel.
 However, in this case, a cast with racial and gender diversity changed that.

 What, When, Where

 Ulysses.
-Text by James Joyce with dramaturgy by Scott Shepherd.
-Directed by John Collins. $49 ($15 for students and anyone under 25).
-September 5-7, 2024 at FringeArts, 140 N. Columbus Boulevard, Philadelphia.
-(215) 413-1318 or PhillyFringe.org.
+Text by James Joyce with dramaturgy by Scott Shepherd, directed by John Collins. $49 ($15 for students and anyone under 25).
+September 5-7, 2024, at FringeArts, 140 N Columbus Boulevard, Philadelphia.
+(215) 413-1318 or phillyfringe.org.

 Accessibility